 Presently Azure has some issues building libraries using cmake on Windows.
 Azure does not have a VS2008 installation, so building certain very old packages that require VC9 will fail.

-TravisCI is used to build packages for IBM Power 8+.
+TravisCI is used to build packages for IBM Power 8+ and ARM.
 After merging a staged-recipes pull request, it might be necessary to force sync your repositories in TravisCI to see the reload and cancel buttons.
 To do this please visit https://app.travis-ci.com/account/repositories and click the “Sync accounts” button.

 TravisCI should only be needed to build recipes on OSX, if there is a strange failure on Azure.